 Acquisitions are made through a committee of eight individuals.
-The internal members of the Acquisitions Committee are Jill Constantine (Head of Arts Council Collection), with Ralph Rugoff (Director, Hayward Gallery), Natalie Rudd (Curator, Arts Council Collection) and Peter Heslip (Director, Visual Arts, Arts Council England).
+The internal members of the Acquisitions Committee are Jill Constantine (Head of Arts Council Collection), with Ralph Rugoff (Director, Hayward Gallery), Natalie Rudd (Senior Curator, Arts Council Collection) and Peter Heslip (Director, Visual Arts, Arts Council England).

 The external advisers to the Acquisitions Committee, usually an artist, a writer, and a curator, are appointed for a fixed two-year tenure and make recommendations to purchase innovative works of art that reflect artistic practice in Britain at the time.
 There is also an external advisor from the Arts Council Collection Partnership.
 This position is for one year for a curator from a regional museum partner.

-The external advisers to the Acquisitions Committee for 2014-15 are: Alex Farquharson, Director, Nottingham Contemporary; Martin Herbert, Associate Editor, Art Review; Elizabeth Price, Artist and Anne Bukantas, Head of Fine Art at National Museums Liverpool.
+The external advisers to the Acquisitions Committee for 2015-16 are: Alex Farquharson, Director, Tate Britain; Martin Herbert, Associate Editor, Art Review; Bedwyr Williams, Artist and Anne Bukantas, Head of Fine Art at National Museums Liverpool.

-Alex Farquharson is Director of Nottingham Contemporary (since 2007), a leading centre for contemporary art.
+Alex Farquharson was recently appointed as Director of Tate Britain.
+Prior to this, Alex was Director of Nottingham Contemporary 2007 - 2015, a leading centre for contemporary art.
 There, exhibitions he has curated or co-curated include: Kafou: Haiti, Art and Vodou; Aquatopia: the Imaginary of the Ocean Deep and Star City: The Future of Communism, and solo exhibitions by David Hockney and Frances Stark, Huang Yong Ping and Wael Shawky, Decolonising Architecture and Thomas Demand, Jack Goldstein and Anne Collier, and Alfred Kubin and Francis Upritchard.
 He co-curated British Art Show 6.
 His writings on contemporary art and curating have appeared in various magazines, catalogues and other publications, and he taught on the Curating Contemporary Art MA at Royal College of Art for several years.
 During the 1990s he was Exhibitions Director at Spacex, Exeter, and Centre for Visual Arts, Cardiff.

 Martin Herbert is a writer and critic based in Berlin.
 His writing appears regularly in magazines and newspapers including Artforum, frieze, Art Monthly and the Daily Telegraph, and he is associate editor of ArtReview.
 He has written catalogue essays for, among others, the Museum of Modern Art, New York, Tate Britain, the Hayward Gallery and the Serpentine Gallery, and is a visiting lecturer at the Royal College of Art.
 His monograph on Mark Wallinger was published in 2011 by Thames & Hudson; a book of essays, The Uncertainty Principle, is forthcoming from Sternberg Press.